MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/interactive-login.md

 2. Use a web browser to open the page [https://aka.ms/devicelogin](https://aka.ms/devicelogin) and enter the code to authenticate.

-3. Log in with your account credentials in the browser.
+3. Sign in with your account credentials in the browser.